Key Concepts

 What is CCRT?

-The Centre for Cultural Resources and Training (CCRT) was established on 1 June 1979 under the Ministry of Education (now the Ministry of Culture), Government of India.
+The Centre for Cultural Resources and Training (CCRT) was established in 1979 (officially operational from May 1979) under the Ministry of Education (now the Ministry of Culture), Government of India.
 It was conceptualised by two towering figures in Indian cultural life:

 - Kamaladevi Chattopadhyay — freedom fighter, social reformer, and champion of Indian handicrafts and folk arts